-- EBC Classic Trek and Lobuche Climb end dates are FIXED, but you should add one contingency day in Kathmandu at the end, before flying home, in case of Lukla flight delay. - Everest, Lhotse, C1 & C2 Climbs end dates are FLEXIBLE, depending on weather and conditions. - Everest and Lhotse Climbers: please note on the itinerary the maximum number of days possible for climbing, we plan to stay at Base Camp for climbing until approximately the end of May.
+- EBC Classic Trek, Lobuche Climb and Mera Peak end dates are FIXED, but you should add one contingency day in Kathmandu at the end, before flying home, in case of Lukla flight delay. - Everest, Lhotse, C1 & C2 & Ama Dablam Climbs end dates are FLEXIBLE, depending on weather and conditions. - Everest, Lhotse and Ama Dablam Climbers: please note on the itinerary the maximum number of days possible for climbing, we plan to stay at Base Camp for climbing until approximately the end of May.
 We suggest you make your return plane reservation home for June 1.
-Normally climbers will

-- reconfirm or change their homeward departure flights when you know exactly when the expedition is going to end for you (contact your travel agent from Everest BC). - C2 and C3 Climbers: it would be prudent to add at least one week of contingency days to these itineraries as listed on the spreadsheet.
+Normally climbers will reconfirm or change their homeward departure flights when you know exactly when the expedition is going to end for you (contact your travel agent from Everest BC). - C2 and C3 Climbers: it would be prudent to add at least one week of contingency days your itinerary.